 What Can I Do With a Doctorate in Psychology?

 Graduates of APA-accredited Ph.D. programs in psychology can choose from many careers in the field.
 While a few jobs in clinical or counseling psychology accept less than a doctoral degree, which is the minimum licensure requirement for almost all specializations, job candidates with a Ph.D. in psychology hold an advantage over competitors in their field.
-Many graduates of psychology doctoral programs go on to obtain state licensure and/or certification and pursue clinical, counseling, or school psychology careers.
+Many graduates of psychology doctoral programs go on to obtain state licensure and/or certification and pursue clinical, school psychology, or counseling careers.
 Others aspire to focus their unique skills in a career in education, sociology, or social work.
 The following represent a sampling of some of psychology's most common occupations.

 Clinical, counseling, or research psychologist positions require a Psy.D. or Ph.D. in psychology.
 Clinical and counseling psychologists must also obtain licensure in their state, and/or certification in their field specialty, in addition to at least one year of supervised work experience.
 Many school psychologists opt to pursue an Ed.D. specialist degree instead of a Ph.D. or Psy.D.